ibm-developer/generator-goserver/generators/app/templates/README.md

 - `public/500.html`
 <% } -%>
 <% if (spec.applicationType == 'MS') { -%>
 A microservice is an individual component of an application that follows the microservice architecture - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
-The microservice exposes a RESTful API matching a [Swagger](http://swagger.io) definition.
+The microservice exposes a RESTful API matching a [OpenAPI 2.0](https://swagger.io/docs/specification/2-0/basic-structure/) definition.
 <% } -%>

-<% if (spec.applicationType == 'BLANK') { -%>
+<% if (spec.applicationType == 'BLANK' && !bluemix.openApiServers) { -%>
-This is a blank app FIX
+This is a blank Go application that provides a basic foundation for deploying to IBM Cloud.
 <% } -%>
-<% if (spec.applicationType == 'BLANK') { -%>
+<% if (spec.applicationType == 'BLANK' && bluemix.openApiServers) { -%>
-We add a swagger FIX
+This application generated stubs for each route defined in the provided OpenAPI 2.0 document.
+It follows the microservice architecture - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+This application exposes a RESTful API matching a [OpenAPI 2.0](https://swagger.io/docs/specification/2-0/basic-structure/) definition that you provided.
 <% } -%>

-#### Dockerfile

-Update the `CMD` line at the bottom of the Dockerfile to match the run-command you use to start your project.

 #### Gopkg.toml